Using Restart Sequences to Determine Beneficial First Passage Under Restart: Properties and techniques

 In general, define $p \coloneqq \frac{1}{\expectation[\Uc]+1}$ and $q \coloneqq 1-p$.
 We know that $U(0) = \frac{1-S_0}{\expectation[\Uc]+1}$, and since $S_n = S_{n-1} + 1 - U(n) + \expectation[\Uc](U(n)-U(n-1))$ for $n\ge1$, we can write

 Defining $F_n = 1+S_{n-1}-S_n$ and $S_{-1} = 0$, we have

-That is, since $F_n$ is the same for $\Uc$ and $\Vc$, and $p,q$ depend only on the mean of $\Uc$ or $\Vc$, we offer the following proposition. \begin{proposition} If a given a restart sequence, $\{S_n\}$, can be associated with a distribution, $\Uc$, it is determined uniquely up to $\expectation[\Uc]$. \end{proposition}
+That is, since $F_n$ is the same for $\Uc$ and $\Vc$, and $p,q$ depend only on the mean of $\Uc$ or $\Vc$, we offer the following proposition. \begin{proposition} If a given a restart sequence, $\{S_n\}$, can be associated with a distribution, $\Uc$, such distribution is determined uniquely up to $\expectation[\Uc]$. \end{proposition}